 This is another of my great meal planning tips.
 When I come home from shopping I like to prepare lots of items.
 I will remove, and recycle excess packaging.
 Then I get fruit and vegetables prepared and into their relevant homes.
 After this, I freeze lots of fruits and vegetables for smoothies.
 I will also part prepare roast potatoes, pizza dough and anything else I can.

 I usually only spend maybe 30-60 minutes on this, once or twice a month, but it works out very well.
 My husband can prepare himself a smoothie for work in minutes.
 He knows the portion sizes as they are chopped/prepared in individual portions.
-For example I will freeze avocados on the day of purchase.
+For example, I will freeze avocados on the day of purchase.
 I slice small ones into 4 pieces (1 per drink) or large ones into 8 pieces (1 per drink).
-This makes it easy to gets lot of fruit & veg varieties into our smoothies without having to cut or prepare anything at 5am.
+This makes it easy to get a lot of fruit & veg varieties into our smoothies without having to cut or prepare anything at 5am.

 I hope that you have found these meal planning tips useful.
-They work very well for me, when I implement them, and help me save lots of money.
+They work very well for me when I implement them and help me save lots of money.
 Having meal ideas, and prepared food, on hand is great for days when I am tired or low on energy.
-Having meals prepared, or part prepared, in the freezer is great when in a rush and avoids us buying takeaways.
+Having meals prepared, or partly prepared, in the freezer is great when in a rush and avoids us buying takeaways.